Audreykacur/CPPProgramming/Jan13Notes.md

 - Some operators (>> and << and =)

 Syntax
-- the rules of grammer that must be followed when writing a program
+- the rules of grammar that must be followed when writing a program
-- controls the use of key words, operators, programmer-defined symbols, and punctuation
+- controls the use of keywords, operators, programmer-defined symbols, and punctuation

 Variables
-- variable: a named storage locatiion in the computers memory for holding a place of data
+- variable: a named storage location in the computer's memory for holding a place of data
-- e. hours might hold thee number of hours worked
+- ex. hours might hold the number of hours worked

 Variable Definition
-- to create a variable in a program you must write a variable definition (also called a variable declaration) (ex. double hours)
+- to create a variable in a program, you must write a variable definition (also called a variable declaration) (ex., double hours)
+1.5
 Input, Processing, and Output
 - three steps that a program typically performs:
 	1. Gather input data